 Rafael Squirru, art critic and poet; founding Director of the Buenos Aires Museum of Modern Art; former Director of Cultural Affairs, Organization of American States (OAS).

 b.
-1946 Buenos Aires, Argentina - lives and works in Buenos Aires, Argentina
+1946 Buenos Aires, Argentina - lives in Buenos Aires, Argentina